teticio/ec2-slackbot/README.md

 The "classic" version of SageMaker Studio mounts a shared EFS drive on all instances.
 One key advantage of using a regular EC2 instance is the ability to run `docker` directly, unlike SageMaker Studio apps which operate within a docker container.

 In order to mount the EFS folder associated with the Slack user, you need to specify the `efs_ip` of the EFS that corresponds to the `subnet`, and the `sagemaker_studio_domain_id` in the `config.yaml` file.
 Additionally, the `security_groups` should incorporate the one used by SageMaker Studio for NFS ingress.

+## Mount EBS

+Every Slack user can create an EBS volume with the `/ec2 create_volume` command, which they can mount at `/home`.
+If the EBS volume type is `io1` or `io2`, it can be attached to multiple EC2 instances simultaneously, although this imposes certain restrictions on the types of EC2 instances that can be used.
+EBS volumes are not networked, making them generally much faster.

+If you choose not to mount the EBS at `/home`, you can use it as an additional device.
+For more details, refer to the section "Common Operations with EBS Volumes".

 ## Deployment Steps